‘Dancing With the Stars’ judge Len Goodman dies at 78

 LONDON (AP) — Len Goodman, the urbane, long-serving judge on “Dancing with the Stars” and “Strictly Come Dancing,” has died, his agent said Monday.
 He was 78.

-Agent Jackie Gill said Goodman “passed away peacefully.”
-He had been diagnosed with bone cancer.
+Agent Jackie Gill said Goodman “passed away peacefully,” without giving a cause.

-A former professional ballroom dancer and British champion, Goodman was a judge on “Strictly Come Dancing” for 12 years from its launch on the BBC in 2004.
-The dance competition, which pairs celebrities with professional dance partners, was a surprise hit and has become one of the network’s most popular shows.
+A former dancer and British champion, Goodman was a judge on “Strictly Come Dancing” for 12 years from its launch on the BBC in 2004.
+The ballroom dancing competition, which pairs celebrities with professional dance partners, has become one of the network’s most popular shows.

-Goodman was head judge on the U.S. version of the show, ABC’s “Dancing With the Stars,” for 15 years until his retirement in November.
-For several years he
+Goodman was head judge on the U.S. version of the show, “Dancing With the Stars,” for 15 years until his retirement in November.

-Goodman also presented BBC radio programs and made TV documentaries, including a 2012 program about the sinking of the Titanic.
-As a young man, Goodman had worked as a shipyard welder for the company that built the doomed ship.

 Goodman was also a recipient of the Carl Alan Award in recognition of outstanding contributions to dance, and owned the Goodman Academy dance school in southern England.